-The Earle House is located at 266 Lancaster Avenue in Saint John.
-The house has been declared a Cultural Heritage Site in Canada and is listed in the Canadian Register of Historic Places.
-Its Second Empire Gothic exterior is eye-catching.
+The Earle House is located at 266 Lancaster Avenue in Saint John and has been recognized as a Cultural Heritage Site in Canada and is listed on the Canadian Register of Historic Places.
+Its Second Empire Gothic architecture is striking and eye-catching.

-It was built by Thomas William Robinson in the 1870’s; the Earle family began living there in 1900.
-After forays in the family Bibles and Persian carpet business, they developed several apartment buildings on the 11.5 acre estate as a more secure financial base.
+The house was built by Thomas William Robinson in the 1870s and was occupied by the Earle family starting in 1900.
+After their involvement in the family Bibles and Persian carpet business, they developed several apartment buildings on the 11.5-acre estate to provide a more secure financial base.

-The most catastrophic fire in the Saint John’s history came in 1877, resulting in the loss of some 1,600 homes and businesses.
-Many of the structures were rebuilt and are still standing today, contributing to the city’s Victorian character.
+Saint John experienced its most devastating fire in 1877, which resulted in the loss of 1,600 homes and businesses.
+Many of these structures were rebuilt and still stand today, contributing to the city’s Victorian character.

-By the 1950’s, historic structures began to disappear in the name of progress, and a huge urban renewal development was carried out in the 1960’s.
+However, by the 1950s, historic structures began to be demolished for the sake of progress, and a large urban renewal development was carried out in the 1960s.

 This post has already been read 3646 times!